Jay Dardenne: Secretary of state

 Dardenne was elected, becoming the first known Jewish statewide constitutional officer in Louisiana since the 1800s, when both Judah P. Benjamin and Benjamin F. Jonas were U.S. senators; Judah Benjamin later served as Secretary of State of the Confederate States of America.

-Dardenne announced that he would personally participate in anti-litter efforts in the state, even though such activities are not within the domain of his office.
-Dardenne told the Press Club of Baton Rouge that he saw too much litter as he traveled the state in his campaign for secretary of state.
-"The landscape of our state is...a window to the world.
-Anything we can do to call attention to this problem, we will do", Dardenne said.

-He successfully pushed to cancel admission fees to the Louisiana State Exhibit Museum in Shreveport and the Old State Capitol and Old Arsenal Museum in Baton Rouge, saying that the financial loss from museum fees would be absorbed in his departmental budget through other cost reductions and that "people ought to be able to enjoy museums free of charge."
-Dardenne promoted tourism through his office, taking a special interest in the creation of the Delta Music Museum and the companion restoration in 2008 of the Arcade Theatre in Ferriday.

 Dardenne pushed for what he termed election reform, but his suggestions restricted access to voting.
 Although the region and many citizens were still struggling with disruption due to Hurricane Katrina, he opposed establishing satellite voting areas throughout the state and elsewhere for the evacuees.
 Dardenne also proposed that poll commissioner fees be increased, election day hours be shortened, and an early voting period be established to compensate for reduced hours on Election Day.

 Dardenne object to widespread satellite voting for Katrina evacuees because, he said, "if this bill passes, you are saying to them [election workers], you have to run an additional election for Orleans Parish.
 The 2006 mayoral race had received special consideration because no other elections were held on that day.
 Dardenne did support the reinstatement of absentee voting provisions from the election.
 The Louisiana House panel approved more satellite voting.

-In December 2007, Dardenne named Tom Schedler of St. Tammany Parish, a Republican and former state Senate colleague, as his chief deputy.
-In 2008, Dardenne was mentioned as a possible United States Senate candidate against incumbent Democrat Mary Landrieu.
-The party supported State Treasurer John N. Kennedy, a Democrat who switched to the GOP before qualifying for reelection in 2007.